 If you need 50,000 parts in 4 months, injection molding is the way to go.
 Injection molding requires time to make the mold and ensure the parts are intolerant.
 Creating parts using the mold is a fast process, and the upfront time investment of injection molding pays off at high volumes.

-When it comes to the price per part, injection molding takes the trophy.
-Factoring in start-up, CNC milling is affordable for a few CNC parts up to a hundred, hundreds to thousands of parts, plastic injection molding emerges as the choice.
+When it comes to cost per part, injection molding is usually cheaper.
+For small production runs of a few to a hundred parts, CNC machining can be cost-effective.
+However, for larger production runs of hundreds to thousands of parts, injection molding is the more economical choice.

 CNC machining features more materials.
 A tighter tolerance can be held, and a better surface finish.
 The advantage of injection molding is repeatability.
 Molds can last for millions of parts with minimal wear.
-That is how the parts from one batch to the next to be almost identical.
-Each part with a CNC machine is put on the machine, and more variability.
+The parts from one batch to the next are almost identical.
+Each part with a CNC machine is put on the machine and more variability.